salma2vec/salma2vec/README.md

 # Hi there, I'm [Salma-aka Idealistic INTJ](https://www.linkedin.com/in/salma7/).
-I'm a Computer Science Engineering Freshman passionate about Artificial Intelligence and App Development and a Lifelong Philosophy aficionado !
+I'm a Computer Science Engineering Freshman passionate about Artificial Intelligence and App Development and a Lifelong Philosophy aficionado!
 - 🔭 I’m currently learning **Machine Learning and Python and working on augmenting my programming skills.**
 - 🌱 I’m currently exploring **Neural Networks and Deep Learning.**
 - 💬 Ask me about **Life, the Universe and Everything..."Why ?"**